hidefuku/AnimeEffects/README.md

 * FFmpeg (Please install ffmpeg on your own for video exporting, you can also place a ffmpeg executable in /tools.)

 ## Linux build instruction
-* first make shure you have qtcreator installed:
+* first make sure you have qtcreator installed:
 ```
 sudo apt-get install qtcreator -y
 ```